Bishop's Stortford: Climate

-Stortford, along with the rest of Britain, has a temperate maritime climate, with cool summers and mild winters.
+Stortford, like much of lowland Britain, has a temperate maritime climate, with cool summers and mild winters.
 The nearest weather station for which averages and extremes are available is Stansted Airport, about 2+1/2 mi due east of Stortford's town centre.
 Located at an elevation of over 100 m, the weather station, and parts of Stortford in general are marginally cooler throughout the year than the Cambridgeshire area to the north or the London area to the south.
 Nonetheless, Stortford is still warmer than the English average.The highest temperature recorded at Stansted was 35.0 C during the August 2003 heatwave.
 In an average year the hottest day should reach 28.8 C, and 12.3 days will record a temperature of 25.1 C or more.
 The lowest temperature recorded at Stansted was -14.7 C during December 1981.
 Notably cold minimum temperatures tend not to occur due to the lack of higher terrain meaning little cold air drainage occurs.
 The average annual coldest night should fall to -7.6 C, with 47.3 air frosts being recorded in an average year.

 Typically, the Stortford area will receive an average of 622 mm of rain during the course of the year.
 1 mm or more of rain will be recorded on 114.7 days of the year.

 Temperature averages refer to the period 1971–2000, rainfall averages to 1961–1990.